acapunay-math/ShintaniK41/Algorithm/README.md

 ## Shintani domains for totally complex quartic number fields

-Here we give an algorithm (in PARI GP) to obtain a fundamental domain for totally complex quartic number fields $k$.
+Here we give an algorithm (in PARI GP) to obtain a fundamental domain for totally complex quartic number fields $k$ hosted in the file [ShintaniDomainK41.gp](https://github.com/acapunay-math/ShintaniK41/blob/main/Algorithm/ShintaniDomainK41.gp).
 By [Shintani's unit theorem](https://en.wikipedia.org/wiki/Shintani%27s_unit_theorem) such domain is a finite union of polyhedral cones with generators in $k$.

 This implementation is based on the manuscript (abbreviated MS)